beemarsh/cpp_dsa/stack_heaps/README.md

 ## Heap Memory Allocation

 The size of a heap is not fixed.
 A programmer can assign the size of the heap as big as the virtual memory of the device.

+In the following code, the variable `a` gets stored in the memory stack.